 The name says it all.
 Varsity is a free font specifically created with sports design in mind.

 If you’re looking for a classic style to get those names on the rear of your jersey, Varsity might be the font on a budget you’ve been looking for.
-The white outer line of the font gives it a competitively classic look that can help sports ads and lettering on jersey design really stand out.
+Featuring a classic look that can help sports ads and lettering on jersey design really stand out.

 Atletico is a font that arrives in 6 different styles.
 With the versatility to choose between thin, ultralight, light, regular, medium, and bold, Atletico is one of the best fonts you’ll come across with budget in mind.